CockroachDB on Kubernetes

 Future Work:

-- Make distrubuted query/load generator and do this example again?
+• Make a distributed query/load generator and do this example again?

-- How will cluster handle if we have bigger query if one node is down ?
-Is this affect our nodes initialization time if so how long?
+• How will the cluster handle a bigger query if one node is down?
+Does this affect our nodes’ initialization time, and if so, how long?